Can't File as Single If Married - IRS Rules

 The Bottom Line

-If you are married on December 31, the IRS does not allow you to file as Single for that tax year.
+If you are married on December 31 and are not legally separated under a decree of divorce or separate maintenance, the IRS generally does not allow you to file as Single for that tax year.

-Understanding which option is best can make a meaningful difference in the amount of tax you pay.
+Head of Household is available only if you meet the special requirements to be considered unmarried.
+Understanding which filing status applies can make a meaningful difference in the amount of tax you pay.

 Questions?
 Let's Talk